MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/audience-profile.md

 Frontline workers are team members who do not sit at a desk for most of their work.
 This audience includes healthcare workers, retail personal, sales teams, and support teams.
 - This audience is likely using their mobile device most of the time to get work done
 - Communications need to be concise, easy to access, and visually engaging
-- It is unlikely that this audience will be able to attend an event all at once, therefor you should plan to record and share the event in a news post or email
+- It is unlikely that this audience will be able to attend an event all at once, therefore you should plan to record and share the event in a news post or email
 - Consider using Viva Connections to create an engaging communication experience that helps organizations stay connected
 <br>